ninjaaron/CcallMacros.jl/README.md

 puts(str) = ccall(:puts, Cint, (Cstring,), str)
 ```

-In the case of a third-party library, onlly the function name becomes
+In the case of a third-party library, only the function name becomes
 the wrapper name.

 ```julia